-Adding sugar in the recipe is totally dependant on the sweetness of the bananas.
-As my bananas were not over sweet, I have added ¾th cup of sugar.
+Adding sugar to the recipe is totally dependent on the sweetness of the bananas.
+As my bananas were not over sweet, I added ¾th cup of sugar.
 You can reduce or increase sugar in the recipe by 1-2 tbsps depending on the bananas.

 Omitting the bananas and increasing the sugar by 2tbsp will give you the basic plain cake.
 My recipe coming up soon, but you can give it a go if you are looking for a plain cake recipe.